These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 - Avoid stretching the area for another few weeks

-- Apply silicone gel daily
+- Apply silicone gel 2 or 3 times daily